SeoMix/seokey-free/readme.txt

 - we create **new management pages for your Post Type archives** if you have any (for example, your shop product page with Woocommerce)
 - fast and reliable XML sitemap files for all Search engines (Google, Bing and the others).
 We physically create these files to boost crawling and indexing speed!

-### SEOKEY WordPress SEO Plugin: The PRO version to take you even further!
+### SEOKEY WordPress SEO Plugin: PRO version will take you even further!

 With SEOKEY PRO, our audit is more in-depth with a much more in-depth analysis of your content.